KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Reactions: [YouTube](https://youtu.be/2W-3D2muB9c), [YouTube](https://youtu.be/Yj0XMOYfNCI)

 Kaeya’s Skill (noncrit) does 1339 damage both before and after Cryo is swirled with Kazuha.
 His N1 does not deal increased damage after Superconduct is triggered: [YouTube](https://youtu.be/fbWZhi2WRLE).
-Zhongli's universal res shred also has no effect (tested Barbara's N1 and Kaeya's Skill): [YouTube](https://youtu.be/8p57ILh8YVg)
+Zhongli's universal RES Shred also has no effect (tested Barbara's N1 and Kaeya's Skill): [YouTube](https://youtu.be/8p57ILh8YVg)

 **Significance:**
 With this knowledge you can finish your commissions 2 seconds faster.